Mary M. McDermott: Awards and achievements

 McDermott became the first holder of the Jeremiah Stamler Professor of Medicine professorship on October 30, 2014.
 While serving in this role, she was elected a Fellow of the Association of American Physicians for "defining the nature of functional impairment and decline in patients with PAD and leading randomized controlled clinical trials to identify optimal exercise programs that decrease impairments associated with the disease."
 She also continued to research peripheral extremity artery disease and found that stem cell therapy did not improve walking ability in people in those patients.
 Following this studies publication, McDermott was named a Distinguished Scientist by the American Heart Association.

 In 2021, McDermott received a John M. Eisenberg award for lifetime achievement in research from the Society of General Internal Medicine, along with Diane B. Wayne.
 The award "recognizes a senior member whose innovative research has changed the way we care for patients, conduct research, or educate students."

 McDermott received a Peripheral Vascular Disease Distinguished Achievement Award from the American Heart Association in 2022.

+In 2023, McDermott was awarded the 2023 Clinical Research Prize from the American Heart Association to "recognize outstanding contributions to the advancement of clinical science."